npg70/galbreath-old/sources/kintyre-rentals-1505-1710.md

 Row 9:
 >  24 April 1709\
 >  John Cauldwell in Ardnacross, James Galbreath Yr in Kilkeddan\
->  4 mkland of Ardnacross with equal 1/3 part of the moor of Kilkeddan lyinh next to moor of Ardnacross.
+>  4 mkland of Ardnacross with equal 1/3 part of the moor of Kilkeddan lying next to moor of Ardnacross.